-Editing Option Description e.
-Deletes all child elements Mark the nodes you want to delete in the tree view and click × Deletes single nodes, like extension nodes, configuration nodes, customizations, or column or object dependent references.
-Deleting single nodes. • Mark the nodes you want to delete in the tree view and click $rac{1}{2}$.
+Editing Option Description Deletes all child elements Mark the nodes you want to delete in the tree view and click .
+All nodes under a root node (Configuration, Extensions) can be edited.
+Deletes single nodes, like extension nodes, configuration nodes, customizations, or column or object dependent references.

+Mark the nodes you want to delete in the tree view and click 1